tylerjay254/taskmanager-for-vsCode/README.md

 ## Features
-one can create a tasklist and the extention will help manage the tasks with occasional alerts a user can also automate their github commit and push processes by adding a simple <end task> tag at the end of their code
+one can create a tasklist and the extention will help manage the tasks with occasional alerts a user can also automate their github commit and push processes by adding a simple `</endtask>` tag at the end of their code

 ## Requirements